honux77/midiraja/docs/beep-1bit-audio-engineering.md

 ---

 ### 2.7.
-AI-Driven Dynamic DSP Optimization (The God Table)
+Heuristic DSP Optimization (Parameter Lookup Matrix)
 The engine supports 36 distinct architectural permutations ($3$ Synthesis Modes $\times 4$ Multiplexers $\times 3$ Polyphony Levels).
-Early in development, it became evident that hardcoding a single set of DSP filter parameters (LPF cutoff, Dither amplitude, Soft-clipping overdrive) for all modes was fundamentally flawed.
-What sounded beautiful in a Pure PWM mode caused catastrophic aliasing in an XOR mode.
+Empirical testing demonstrated that a static set of DSP parameters (LPF cutoff, Dither amplitude, Non-linear overdrive) was insufficient.
+For instance, parameters optimized for Phase Modulation produced severe Intermodulation Distortion (IMD) when applied to XOR multiplexing.

-To solve this mathematically, a **Hardware-in-the-Loop Genetic Algorithm (GA)** was developed in Python to automate the tuning of the Java DSP engine.
+To objectively resolve these state-dependent acoustic conflicts, a **Genetic Algorithm (GA)** was implemented via a Python-based Hardware-in-the-Loop simulation to programmatically optimize the Java DSP engine's parameters.

-**1. The Fitness Function (FFT Analysis)**
+**1. Objective Fitness Function (FFT-based)**
-For each permutation, the GA rendered a raw audio buffer and performed a Fast Fourier Transform (FFT).
-The fitness score was calculated mathematically:
+For each permutation, the GA rendered a test audio buffer and applied a Fast Fourier Transform (FFT) to evaluate the frequency spectrum.
+The heuristic fitness score ($S$) was formulated to maximize the Signal-to-Noise Ratio (SNR):
+$$ S = \sum M_{fund} - (8.0 \times \sum M_{alias}) - (2.0 \times \sum M_{dc}) $$
-*   **Reward:** Amplitude of the fundamental frequency ($200\text{Hz} - 800\text{Hz}$).
+*   **$M_{fund}$ (Fundamental Energy):** Sum of magnitudes within the $200\text{Hz} - 800\text{Hz}$ band.
-*   **Penalty:** Amplitude of high-frequency aliasing/quantization noise ($> 8000\text{Hz}$).
-*   **Penalty:** Extreme DC offsets ($< 20\text{Hz}$).
+*   **$M_{alias}$ (Aliasing/Quantization Noise):** Sum of magnitudes exceeding $8000\text{Hz}$.
+*   **$M_{dc}$ (DC Offset):** Sum of magnitudes below $20\text{Hz}$.

-**2. The Evolutionary Process**
+**2. The Evolutionary Model**
-Populations of randomly generated DSP parameters were mutated, crossed over, and evaluated across multiple generations.
-The GA consistently discovered highly unintuitive, yet acoustically perfect configurations that human intuition failed to grasp:
+The GA utilized a population size of 40 over 15 generations.
+It employed Roulette Wheel selection biased towards higher SNR scores, combined with elitism (retaining the top 2 candidates per generation) to prevent regression.
+Mutation operators were designed with a $10\%$ probability of executing a uniform random reset (catastrophe) to escape local minima.
+This rigorous process identified precise parameter sets that manually tuning could not isolate:
-*   **Example A (PM + DSD + 4 Voices):** The AI discovered that applying an extreme $8.7\times$ Overdrive to the analog sine wave, coupled with heavy Dither ($0.23$), was the only mathematical way to force the Phase Modulation math to survive 1-bit Delta-Sigma quantization without collapsing into white noise.
+*   **PM + DSD + 4 Voices:** The algorithm established that applying an aggressive non-linear overdrive ($8.7\times$ via `Math.tanh`) to the analog sine wave, combined with high TPDF dither ($0.23$), was mathematically required to preserve the continuous phase information through the 1-bit Delta-Sigma quantizer.
+Without this pre-shaping, the high-density signal degraded into broadband noise.
-*   **Example B (XOR + XOR + 2 Voices):** The AI realized that adding Dither actually *decreased* the Signal-to-Noise Ratio (SNR) because the aggressive square-wave harmonics acted as a natural "self-dither."
-It clamped Dither to $0.0$ and aggressively lowered the Master LPF cutoff ($0.028$) to carve out the brutal Ring Modulation artifacts.
+*   **XOR + XOR + 2 Voices:** The algorithm determined that external Dither decreased overall SNR, as the high-frequency harmonics inherent to the XOR square waves acted as an adequate self-dithering mechanism.
+The GA minimized Dither to $0.0$ and reduced the Master LPF cutoff coefficient to $0.028$ to strictly attenuate high-frequency folding artifacts.

-**3. The God Table**
+**3. Static Parameter Injection**
-The final, optimized parameters for all 36 permutations were hardcoded directly into the Java engine as a static lookup map dubbed **'The God Table'**.
-Upon initialization, the engine reads the user's CLI arguments and instantly adopts the exact mathematical equilibrium required for that specific acoustic state.
-This establishes the engine as a fully self-optimizing 1-bit laboratory.
+The optimal vectors for all 36 configurations were compiled into a constant-time ($O(1)$) `HashMap` within the Java architecture.
+Upon initialization, the engine parses the user's CLI flags and dynamically injects the corresponding DSP coefficients before instantiating the render loop.
+This ensures consistent, mathematically optimized audio output across all historical and modern configurations without introducing runtime overhead.

 ---